drduh/macOS-Security-and-Privacy-Guide/README.md

      Subkey fingerprint: 1107 75B5 D101 FB36 BC6C  911B EB77 4491 D9FF 06E2
 ```

 Make sure `Good signature from "Tor Browser Developers (signing key) <torbrowser@torproject.org>"` appears in the output.
-The warning about the key not being certified is benign, as it has not yet been manually assigned trust.
+The warning about the key not being certified is benign, as it has not yet been assigned trust.

 See [How to verify signatures for packages](https://www.torproject.org/docs/verifying-signatures.html) for more information.